 Intellectual Property Lawyers

 Intellectual property lawyers focus on the protection of creative thought.
-Intellectual property (IP) lawyers may work with patents to protect their clients' inventions and discoveries; copyrights to protect works their clients have authored, such as music or computer programs; and trademarks to protect brand names and symbols associated with their clients' businesses.
-IP attorneys may also work with companies to protect their trade secrets.
-IP lawyers are kept busy during periods of economic productivity, protecting emerging new ideas and creations such as Internet sites and scientific discoveries.
-According to the Franklin Pierce Law Center, the United States is the largest producer of intellectual property in the world.
+They may work with patents to protect their clients' inventions and discoveries; copyrights to protect works their clients have authored, such as music or software programs; and trademarks to protect brand names and symbols associated with their clients' businesses.
+Intellectual property (IP) attorneys may also work with companies to protect their trade secrets.
+"While not formally or publicly registered, trade secrets are statutorily protected intellectual p...

 According to PayScale.com, the median annual salary for an IP attorney in 2020 was $136,761, with salaries ranging from $78,000 to $197,000 or higher.
 Patent attorneys usually accept patent cases on an hourly basis, at rates that can range from $100 to $500 per hour.
 The U.S. Department of Labor reported that the median income for all lawyers was $115,820 in May 2019; the lowest paid 10 percent...

 IP attorneys, like lawyers in other areas, have heavy workloads and work long hours.
 IP lawyers may spend hours poring over documents, with few breaks.
 Many law firms have weekly goals for their lawyers that include the number of hours billed to the client.
 Some of these goals can be extremely demanding.
 Most of the lawyer's time is spent indoors meeting with clients, researching, or arguing in...